Cosmian/kms_snowflake_native_app/CONTRIBUTING.md

 Tip
 :::

-Please don\'t forget to include the closed issues in your search.
+Please don't forget to include the closed issues in your search.
-Sometimes a solution was already reported, and the problem is considered **solved**.
+Sometimes, a solution was already reported, and the problem is considered **solved**.
 ::::

 New issue reports should include information about your programming environment (e.g., operating system, Python version) and steps to reproduce the problem.
-Please try also to simplify the reproduction steps to a very minimal example that still illustrates the problem you are facing.
-By removing other factors, you help us to identify the root cause of the issue.
+Please also try to simplify the reproduction steps to a minimal example that still illustrates your problem.
+By removing other factors, you help us identify the issue's root cause.

 # Documentation Improvements